-Nicholas Hatt, native to the Pittsburgh suburb of Beaver, Pennsylvania, began playing the violin at the age of seven and quickly developed a unique passion for the instrument.
+Nicholas Hatt, native to the Pittsburgh suburb of Beaver, Pennsylvania, is establishing himself as a prominent arts administrator, pedagogue, and performer.
 He received his Master of Music degree from the Moores School of Music at the University of Houston and his Bachelor of Music from West Virginia University.
-Nicholas received his Doctor of Music degree from the College of Music at Florida State University, where he served as the teaching assistant to Shannon Thomas.
-His principal teachers and mentors have included Christie Kecskemethy, Mikylah Myers McTeer, Andrzej Grabiec, Paul Kantor, and Shannon Thomas.
+Nicholas received his Doctor of Music degree from the College of Music at Florida State University, where he served as a teaching assistant to Shannon Thomas.
+His principal teachers and mentors have included Christie Kecskemethy, Mikylah Myers, Andrzej Grabiec, Paul Kantor, and Shannon Thomas.

-In addition to his private studies, Nicholas has had the pleasure to work with well-known violinists such as Midori Goto, James Ehnes, Giora Schmidt, Andrés Cárdenes, Noah Bendix-Balgley, as well as other prominent violinists from the United States and Canada.
+In addition to his private studies, Nicholas has had the pleasure to study with well-known violinists such as Midori Goto, James Ehnes, Noah Bendix-Balgley, as well as other prominent violinists from the United States, Canada, and Europe.
 He has also had the honor of working with renowned violin pedagogues, such as Lucie Robert and Shirley Givens, and has performed for legendary violinist Ida Haendel.

 A prize winning chamber musician, Nicholas is a founding member of the Velox Quartett.
-His other chamber performances have included collaborations with Max Mandel, Joe Philips, Lynn Stodola, and Kenneth Slowik.
+His other chamber performances have included collaborations with Masumi Per Rostad, Max Mandel, Shannon Thomas, Gregory Sauer, Joe Philips, Lynn Stodola, and Kenneth Slowik.
 He is also an alumnus of the Young Artist Program at the Scotia Festival of Music in Halifax, Nova Scotia, where he has been featured as a part of the Highlight Concert Series.
 He has also attended the chamber music and solo programs at Le Domaine Forget International Music and Dance Academy.
 Nicholas was an Artist-In-Residence through the Atlantic Music Festival's Contemporary Ensemble Fellowship program.